 Scallops, Bacon & Grapefruit - How Good Can It Get

-This past weekend she found three recipes in my October 2012 issue of Food and Wine, picked up ingredients for them and made plans to cook each one this week.
-One of those recipes - Scallops with Grapefruit and Bacon – we cooked together last night and it was a huge success.
-So good that I deemed it “As Good as It Gets” and because it took just 35 minutes to prep and prepare, “Quick & Easy“.
+This past weekend, she found three recipes in my October 2012 issue of Food and Wine, picked up ingredients for them, and made plans to cook each one this week.
+We cooked one of those recipes - Scallops with Grapefruit and Bacon - last night, and it was a huge success.

-There are thousands of great recipes out there but to be "As Good As It Gets” it has to be exceptional.
-It has to be one of those recipes where you sit back and say, “Damn, this good!
-Did I really just make this at home?"
+There are thousands of great recipes out there, but to be "As Good As It Gets," it has to be exceptional.
+It has to be one of those recipes where you sit back and say, “Damn, this is good!
+Did I really make this at home?"

 Pan Frying the Scallops

 - Bacon - stack the three strips of bacon and cut into ¼ inch match sticks.

 - Grapefruit - if using a whole grapefruit, peel, remove the white pith and remove individual slices by cutting between the membranes.
 Do this over a bowl so you can capture and reserve the juice for later.